Another Fantastic Spinach For Our Summers -- Egyptian Spinach

 Jump to navigation Jump to search

 Are you interested in establishing one?
-It is able to grow in any soil type and doesn't care about pH.
-However, it of course prefers a fertile moist soil.
-It is also able to thrive in pots.
-Prepare your soil the usual manner, then plant the seeds directly in the area where they'll grow The ideal time for planting is between spring and autumn.
-Egyptian spinach seeds will germinate faster if they are bathed in soapy hot water prior to planting.
+It can thrive in any type of soil and doesn't care about pH.
+It prefers fertile soil that is moist.
+Pots are also possible.
+The preparation of the soil is normal.
+After that, plant the seeds right in the area where they will develop.
+The months of spring and autumn are the best time to plant.
+Egyptian spinach seeds can sprout faster if they are placed in warm, soapy water prior to plant.
 Isabel Shipard suggests soaking for up to 12 hours.
-The time to pick leaves is when the plant is 40 cm tall.
-Seeds that mature on the plant and fall to the ground will lay dormant in the soil until the conditions are suitable and can be used for next year's crop.
+Start picking leaves when the plant has reached 40cm high.
+The seeds that mature on the plant and fall to the soil will remain dormant in the soil until the conditions are perfect and will be the next year's crop.
 Egyptian spinach is almost completely disease and pest-free.
-Caterpillars and grazers take advantage of the leaves and during summer, they can be affected by red spider mites but overall , it's not that problematic.
-Seeds are available at present from BOGI seeds.
+The leaves can be shared with grasshoppers as well as caterpillars, but aren't likely to get infected by red spider mites.
+Seeds are currently available from BOGI seeds.

-Many species of the genus Corchorus are used to produce Jute because they possess thick, sturdy fibres in their stalks.
-The jute fibers were used over many centuries to make coarse yarn that was later used as a rope and as a material for sacking.
-This was most effective with the tallest and most unbranched stems.
-The stems were soaked for some time so that the plant matter could develop a rotting process and the fibres are easily removed then washed, dried, and sorted for use.
-This fiber is also used to make paper in some regions.
-Corchorus Olitorius, also known as Egyptian spinach is most commonly used as a leaf vegetable while some of its other relatives are better used to make jute.
+Many members of the Corchorus genus are used as a source of Jute since they have long, strong fibres in their stalks.
+The jute fibers were used over time to create coarse yarn.
+This could later be used as a rope and as a packing fabric.
+It was best to use the most tall and شركات بيع بذور الخضروات unbranched stems.
+Stems would be soaked for several days so the vegetable matter would decay and the fibres would be easily removed, then washed, dried, and sorted for use.
+The fibre is also used for paper production in some regions.
+Corchorus Olitorius, also referred to as Egyptian spinach, is the best utilized to create Jute.
+However, some of its relatives are also suitable for other functions.